 - Trails/Off-Road Walking and Biking Paths: Trails/off-road walking and biking paths in West Goshen are limited to the Township's parks and WCU's Gordon Natural Area and do not connect to a wider network.
-There are approximately four miles of trails/off-road walking and biking paths in the Township: - West Goshen Community Park 0.8 mile paved walking and biking path - Lambert Park 0.3 mile paved walking and biking path - Coopersmith Park 0.4 mile paved walking and biking path - Gordon Natural Area 2.4 miles of unpaved walking/hiking trails (bikes are not permitted) - Paoli Pike Trail: East Goshen Township's Board of Supervisors unanimously approved construction of a multi-use trail along Paoli Pike in 2016.
+Upon completion of the Greystaone development that will be approximately ten miles of trails/off-road walking and biking paths in the Township: - West Goshen Community Park 0.8 mile paved walking and biking path - Lambert Park 0.3 mile paved walking and biking path - Coopersmith Park 0.4 mile paved walking and biking path - Gordon Natural Area 2.4 miles of unpaved walking/hiking trails (bikes are not permitted) - o Greystone approximately 6 miles of walking and biking paths - Paoli Pike Trail: East Goshen Township's Board of Supervisors unanimously approved construction of a multi-use trail along Paoli Pike in 2016.
 East Goshen has secured funding for all but one segment of the trail and is in the process of securing permits.
 It expects to begin construction on the eastern end of the trail by the end of this year.
 Completion of the trail is expected to take five to six years, assuming the remaining funds are secured.
 Completing the proposed improvements to the Paoli Pike Corridor listed above would help to establish an important regional multi-modal transportation and recreation corridor through East and West Goshen Townships with hope that it will soon be continued into downtown West Chester.